defjef1979/ethereum-workshop/README.md

 As we said earlier, the function `withdrawEther()` from your faucet is not implemented yet.
 Implement it such that it transfers some ether to the account calling the function.
-It does not matter how much much Ether you transfer.
+It does not matter how much Ether you transfer.
 Make sure though that your facet has enough ether.
 If it does not, send it more using Metamask as you did in the previous task.
 Important: implement your method such that it withdraws much less than an Ether, so that your faucet does not run out of Ether.